-Trust me when I say, no-one is unsusceptible to a flying hook smacking you with deep penetration.
+Trust me when I say, no-one is immune to a flying hook smacking you with deep penetration.

 NOT JUST FOR BASS

-Squarebills and all other crankbaits are great for other species of fish as well.
+Squarebills, and all other crankbaits, are great for other species of fish as well.
 While fishing with cranks for Bass, I’ve had many incidental catches of Walleye, Northern Pike, Muskie, and even coarse fish like Sheephead (Freshwater Drum).
-Let’s face it, a crankbait looks like a small fish to bigger fish, thus it could be an easy meal.
+Let’s face it, a crankbait looks like a small fish and an easy meal.

 Although I do not normally use squarebills for Walleye, I do target these iconic Canadian fish with crankbaits and find it one of the craziest and most fun Walleye bites I’ve ever experienced.